Indrajitkhan/StockVibePredictor/README.md

 Creates a fresh SQLite database if needed (not used in this project unless you add models).

-Other Ignored Files: Files like .DS_Store, .vscode/, .coverage, etc., are user-specific or temporary and don’t need recreation.
+Other Ignored Files : Files like .DS_Store, .vscode/, .coverage, etc., are user-specific or temporary and don’t need recreation.

-#### Why These Files Are Ignored ??
+### Why These Files Are Ignored ??

 node_modules/: Huge folder, regenerated with npm install. venv/: User-specific, avoids conflicts across machines.